-Punakha, the former capital of Bhutan, is not a quiet abode it once used to be anymore.
-A great connecting road and a short distance from the current capital of Bhutan, Thimpu and its picturesque beauty makes it a must-visit attraction while traveling in Bhutan.
-It’s shame that I didn’t spend as much time it’s needed in Punakha on my trip to Bhutan.
-So without much ado, let me introduce to the awesome places to Visit in Punakha.
+There are plenty of places to visit in Punakha.
+It is not a quiet abode it once used to be anymore.
+A great connecting road and a short distance from the current capital of Bhutan, Thimphu and its picturesque beauty makes it a must-visit attraction while traveling in Bhutan.

 In the town of Punakha, two sacred rivers Mo Chhu and Po Chhu (which translates to mother and father rivers) confluence, and hence the region blessed with fertile terrain where abundant of crops including fresh vegetables and fruits are grown.